 Yes, I said a dictatorship.
 You’d be surprised how certain unruly (or over-civil) parts of the world could benefit from such a setup.

-First, it will do away with the endless bickering.
-No more ‘he said she said’ and ‘you started it’ and all that finger pointing and blaming that is preventing progress from being made.
+First, it would do away with the endless bickering.
+No more ‘he said she said’ and ‘you started it’ and all that finger pointing and blaming that stalls progress.

-Second, it will streamline the process.
+Second, it would streamline the process.
 No more debating ourselves till the cows come home.

-Third, it will eliminate doubt and vacillation.
+Third, it would eliminate doubt and vacillation.
 Everything will take place swiftly and resolutely.

-Fourth, it will make everyone appreciate democracy again.
-Lose the democratic process and suddenly all those who take it for granted, and those who abuse it, will appreciate it anew.
-Democracy will no longer be a given, but a privilege, which we will cherish.
-We will actively seek out open society in a democratic manner rather than in a populist and chaotic one.
+Fourth, it would make everyone appreciate democracy again.
+Lose the democratic process and suddenly all those who take it for granted, and those who abuse it, appreciate it anew.
+Democracy is no longer a given, but a privilege, which we cherish.
+We’d seek out open society in a democratic manner rather than in a populist and chaotic one.

-The trick will be to see apt and capable individuals take control of the helm.
+The trick is for apt and capable individuals take control of the helm.
 A tall task, I know, which has failed more times than it has succeeded, but when it succeeded, boy, did it pay off.
-Alexander the Great, Pericles, Caesar, Charlemagne, Peter the Great – all of them prime examples of what can be achieved when the right person rises to the top, acting with no limitations or hindrances.
+Alexander the Great, Pericles, Caesar, Charlemagne, Peter the Great – all of them prime examples of what is achieved when the right person rises to the top, acting with no limitations or hindrances.

-Chances are that this dictatorship will not materialize, at least not in the benevolent and functional form I am talking about.
+Chances are that this dictatorship will not materialize, at least not in the benevolent and functional form I’m talking about.
 The world’s fate will instead be decided through the grinding clash between the intelligent and the idiots.